 North Pole Funhouse: Millenium Square.

-Ice skating: Yes, at Ice Cube at Millenium Square.
+Ice skating: Ice Cube at Millenium Square.
 Buy tickets online in advance or at the event on the day.

 Accessible: Yes.